cshah13/colorado-household-income/README.md

 - Density of Jobs in 2013 (number of jobs per square mile in 2013)
 - Median Rent (median rent between 2012-2016)

+## Data Analysis Questions
+Microsoft Office Excel will be used to conduct simple and linear regressions to answer the following data questions:
+1. How do employement rates impact household income in Colorado tracts?
+2. How do employement rates, median rent, and job density impact houshold income in Colorado tracts?